CVEasy AI Documentation

 You don't need one.
 BASzy's built-in discovery engine scans your network, identifies assets, fingerprints services, and tests for vulnerabilities, all without external tools.

 CVSS measures technical severity.
-TRISβ’ measures actual risk by combining 7 signals: CVSS, EPSS (weaponization probability), CISA KEV (active exploitation), threat actor targeting, asset criticality, public exposure, and BASzy validation (proven exploitability).
+TRIS™ v2 measures actual risk by combining 12 signals: CVSS, EPSS (weaponization probability), CISA KEV (active exploitation), threat actor targeting, asset criticality, public exposure, BASzy validation (proven exploitability), plus five novel layers, attack-path blast radius, supply-chain propagation, defense efficacy, predictive trajectory, and FAIR-based financial impact.
 A CVSS 7.5 that's being actively exploited by APT29 against your industry scores much higher than a CVSS 9.0 that's theoretical.

 Is BASzy safe to run in production?